866-DRY-PUMP (866-379-7867)|info@synsysco.com

 Lifecycle Comparison Chart

-Repairing CTI 8200 Low–medium High (frequent service) Declining Limited
+Repairing 8200 Low–medium High (frequent service) Declining Limited

 OMNI-800 Replacement Medium-high Low Long Term Full support

-OMNI-100 Upgrade Medium Low Long Term Full support
+OMNI-100 Replacement Medium Low Long Term Full support

 Summary:

-If a CTI 8200 has begun thermal cycling, running noisy, or showing discharge instability, replacement with an OMNI-800 or OMNI-100 typically results in lower lifetime cost compared to ongoing 8200 repairs and associated freight costs and downtime costs.
+If an 8200 has begun thermal cycling, running noisy, or showing discharge instability, replacement with an OMNI-800 or OMNI-100 typically results in lower lifetime cost compared to ongoing 8200 repairs and associated freight costs and downtime costs.

 When to Replace a CTI 8200 Compressor Immediately